RevBayes Divergence Dating Lab

 The model has suddenly gotten a lot more complicated, hasn’t it?
 We now have a rate parameter for every edge in the tree, so we’ve added \((2)(20) - 2 = 38\) more parameters to the model.
 Each of these edge rate parameters has a lognormal prior, and the 2 parameters of that distribution represent hyperparameters in what is now a hierarchical model, so we’ve increased the model from 10 parameters (1 clock_rate, 1 birth_rate, 3 state_freqs, 5 exchangeabilities) to 50 parameters (the original 10 plus 38 edge rates and 2 hyperparameters ucln_mu and ucln_sigma).

-To the right is slide 5 from the March 5, 2024, lecture that shows the relationship between the lognormal distribution (left) and the normal distribution (right).
+The image on the right shows the relationship between the lognormal distribution (left) and the normal distribution (right).
 The lognormal distribution is tricky in that its two parameters (\(\mu\) and \(\sigma\)) are not the mean and standard deviation of the lognormally-distributed variable, as you might be led to assume if you are used to the \(\mu\) and \(\sigma\) associated with normal distributions.
 In a Lognormal distribution, \(\mu\) and \(\sigma\) are, instead, the mean and standard deviation of the log of the lognormally-distributed variable!

 Note this line: